MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-524-Ophthalmic-Topical-Dosage-Form-New-Animal-Drugs/subjectgroup-ECFR69891ec6e22fe4b-Fluocinolone-Topical-Otic-Dosage-Forms/section-524.981c.md

 (b) *Sponsor.* See No. 099207 in § 510.600(c) of this chapter.

-(c) *Conditions of use in dogs* - (1) *Amount* - A small amount is applied to the affected area two or three times daily.
+(c) *Conditions of use in dogs*—(1) *Amount.* A small amount is applied to the affected area two or three times daily.

-(2) *Indications for use* - (i) *Dogs.* For the relief of pruritis and inflammation associated with superficial acute and chronic dermatoses.
+(2) *Indications for use*—(i) *Dogs.* For the relief of pruritis and inflammation associated with superficial acute and chronic dermatoses.
 It is used in the treatment of allergic and acute moist dermatitis and nonspecific dermatoses.

 (ii) *Dogs and cats.* Used in the treatment of wound infections.